MichaelCastiau/oceanograph-docs/docs/glossary.md

 for every one million parts of the solution.
 This can also be expressed as a percentage by multiplying the PPM value by 0.0001.

+### Sump

+A sump is a separate container or chamber that is connected to a reef tank and is used to house and hide various pieces of equipment that are necessary for the operation of the tank.
+The sump is typically located beneath the main tank, and water is gravity-fed from the main tank into the sump, where it is filtered, heated, and returned back to the main tank.

+In a reef tank, the sump serves several important functions.
+It provides additional water volume, which helps maintain stable water chemistry and temperature.
+It also allows for the placement of equipment, such as protein skimmers, heaters, and return pumps, which can be housed and hidden from view in the sump.

+The sump also provides a space for additional filtration, such as mechanical filtration, chemical filtration, and biological filtration.
+This can be achieved through the use of filter socks, filter media, and a refugium, which is a separate chamber within the sump that is used to cultivate beneficial microorganisms and macroalgae.

 ### Titration Test

 A titration is a technique where a solution of known concentration is used to determine the